META-CMP/data/data/full_text_screening/Final_duplicate_check/README.md

 # Final duplicate check

 After we split the studies randomly into [26 packages](data/study_search/database_search/processed/post_AS/packages_for_full_text_download) to facilitate the work sharing, we conducted one final round of duplicates checks.
 During these checks we aimed to find matches where we have two different versions of a paper in our data set.
 For example, a working paper version and a journal version of the same paper.
 In such cases we only kept the most recent and published version and created a duplicated note for the other item.
 Thus we made sure that we do not double code studies.
-We again used the `revtools` `R` package with "fuzzy matching" technique.
+We again used the `revtools` `R` package with the "fuzzy matching" algorithm.

 The specific steps taken in `duplicate_check_2540.R` are the following: